retakashi/cpp05-09/README.md

 # cpp05-09

 ## Overview
-This is a C++ project for 42, focusing on practicing the skills necessary to understand C++.
+This is a C++ project for 42, focusing on practicing the skills necessary to understand C++.Using C++98.

 ## Requirement
 macOS